NVIDIA/Megatron-LM/README.md

 ### LAMBADA Cloze Accuracy
-To compute LAMBADA cloze accuracy (the accuracy of predicting the last token given the preceeding tokens) we utilize a detokenized, processed version of the [LAMBADA dataset](https://github.com/cybertronai/bflm/blob/master/lambada_test.jsonl).
+To compute LAMBADA cloze accuracy (the accuracy of predicting the last token given the preceding tokens) we utilize a detokenized, processed version of the [LAMBADA dataset](https://github.com/cybertronai/bflm/blob/master/lambada_test.jsonl).

 We use the following command to run LAMBADA evaluation on a 345M parameter model.
 Note that the `--strict-lambada` flag should be used to require whole word matching.
 Make that `lambada` is part of the file path.